OpenMOOC/documentation/demostrator.rst

 Amazon S3
 *********

-Amazon S3 is used to peer review assignment or P2P activities.
-This allow to users to attach a file like a documents, spreadsheets, images...
+Amazon S3 is used by peer review assignment or P2P activities.
+This allow to users to attach a file like documents, spreadsheets, images...

 You need to add this properties to `local_settings.py` file: